With offensive coming at premium across the farm system, Inside Pitch Magazine looks at the most…

 The deal not only assuages the negative emotions that have hovered over Queens since the Mets' epic collapse last September, but immediately makes them a favorite to recapture the divisional crowd and the National League pennant.
 Johan Santana gives the Mets the dominant ace they have so badly needed.
 Mets' General Manager Omar Minaya was determined to make a splash this winter and with Santana on board he got his club back into the title picture, a franchise centerpiece as it moves into Citi Field come 2009, and a reason to knock the Yankees off the back pages for the time being.

 Then there are those Yankees who everyone thought was Santana's inevitable landing spot when trade rumors began circulating back in November.
 The Yankees, with a determined Hank Steinbrenner at the helm, appeared engaged in an arms race with the Boston Red Sox to acquire Santana.
-Yet, when it came down to it, neither team could wholly commit and that left the door open for the Mets to jump in and snatch Santana for four leading prospects but with one name left off the list:
+Yet, when it came down to it, neither team could wholly commit and that left the door open for the Mets to jump in and snatch Santana for four leading prospects but with one name left off the list: Fernando Martinez.

 It was a shock to many that his name was left out of the trade as it appeared the Twins would go after the Mets top prospect as they did with Philip Hughes and Jacoby Ellsbury.
 However, in the end, the Twins had to make a deal with a team they knew was committed to the trade and to offering Santana the contract he desired when he rejected the Twins' extension.

-but the Mets held their ground and in the end the Twins had to abide.
+For the Mets, the impact of retaining Martinez in this trade cannot be underscored.
+There were hesitations from the Mets to include the 19-year-old phenom alongside Carlos Gomez but the Mets held their ground and in the end the Twins had to abide.
 Martinez, who the Mets hope to build their lineup around in several years, boasts very good power at an early age which should project to 30-plus home runs from the heart of the order when he blossoms into an everyday big leaguer.
 Adding a pitcher of Santana's caliber and keeping Martinez makes this deal another huge triumph for Minaya who already brought Carlos Beltran, Pedro Martinez, Billy Wagner and Carlos Delgado to the Mets during his tenure as general manager.

 On the other end of the deal, the Twins get a collection of prospects that were all ranked very highly within the Mets organization.
 To get Santana the Mets traded away outfielder Carlos Gomez, and right-handers Deolis Guerra, Philip Humber, and Kevin Mulvey.
 The Twins are getting an up and coming star in Gomez and a trio of pitchers who have learned on the job and could fill in the heart of the Twins rotation with an array of different styles in the very near future.

 Carlos Gomez: Gomez has at times been ranked the number one prospect in the Mets' farm system and his future in the big leagues will shine bright.
 Gomez is a very exciting talent who can do it all on the diamond.
 He can hit for average and power, complimenting his offense with tremendous speed which will allow him to be a base-stealing machine [he stole a career-high 64 bases in 2005 with Single-A Hagerstown].
 Yet the deciding factor for the Twins to take Gomez over Fernando Martinez is his defense.
 He is a true centerfielder blessed with a big arm that can cover the outfield gap-to-gap while Martinez projects more as a corner outfielder.
 With his combination of tools on both offense and defense the Twins have landed a player who could be an All-Star many times over during his career.